Assumptions

 Computer-based: A given role is assigned to a particular computer.

 User-based: Any role can be performed on any project computer.
-Still best to separate them.
+Still best for a user to use the same computer every time they work.

 Workflow